polterguy/hyper-ide/helpers/help-files/03 - Hyper IDE main features.md

 In addition, if you purchase a license, you are also eligible to professional support, and I often find myself prioritising feature requests submitted by those who have helped me in monetary ways for obvious reasons.

-I have also consciously set the price for a license arguably very low, such that it should not be a hurdle for most (professional) developers.
+I have also set the price for a license very low, such that it should not be a hurdle for most (professional) developers.
 Hence, I would therefor encourage you to [get properly licensed](/bazar?app=license) if you intend to use Hyper IDE or Phosphorus Five professionally.
 The purchasing of a professional license is 100% automated, and secured by PayPal, and I provide